-In this CATCH pilot project, Arvika is currently working on water quality improvement of lake Kyrkviken.
-The project aims to reduce the amount of phosphorous that ends up in the lake through stormwater from the city and adjacent land uses.
-This action contributes to address the issue of eutrophication and oxygen deficiency within the lake.
+In this CATCH pilot project, Arvika worked on improving the water quality of lake Kyrkviken.
+The project aimed to reduce the amount of phosphorous that ends up in the lake through stormwater from the city and adjacent land uses.
+This action has contributed to address the issue of eutrophication and oxygen deficiency within the lake.
 The project is co-financed by NSR.

-The constructed wetlands will be in place during summer 2020.
+The constructed wetlands were put in place in the summer of 2020.
 They provide a curtain of roots that also reduces the velocity of the water.
-Additionally, the roots absorb dissolved pollutions and make a pleasant scenery, integrated to the beautiful surroundings.
+Additionally, the roots absorb dissolved pollutions and make a pleasant scenery, integrated in the beautiful surroundings.

 Last but not least, self assessment indicators have evoked the knowledge and awareness of the water challenges within our organization.
-The self assessment instrument, developed within CATCH, may prove useful for other cities as well.
+The self assessment instrument, the Adapt My City tool, developed within CATCH, may prove useful for other cities as well.